About me

 • Agrobacterium tumefaciens for plant transformations

-• Geobacter sulfurreducens for riboswitch characterization; required strict anaerobic culture, glove boxes, removing oxygen from media, etc.
+• Geobacter sulfurreducens for riboswitch characterization; required strict anaerobic culture, glove boxes, removing oxygen from media, etc. See Kellenberger et al 2015.

-• Molecular cloning of plasmids 2.5 kb to 16 kb by TOPO A, restriction digest, Gateway cloning
+• Molecular cloning of plasmids 2.5 kb to 16 kb by TOPO A, restriction digest, and Gateway cloning

 • Fusion protein expression and purification